-Essential elements of the model include quick entry into START services to safely maintain child placement in the home when possible and rapid access to intensive addiction/mental health assessment and treatment.
+Essential elements of the model include quick entry to START services to safely maintain child placement in the home when possible and rapid access to intensive addiction/mental health assessment and treatment.

-Each START CPS worker-mentor dyad has a capped caseload, allowing the team to work intensively with families, engage them in individualized wrap-around services, and identify natural supports with goals of child safety, permanency, and parental sobriety and capacity.
+Each START CPS worker-mentor team has a capped caseload, allowing the team to work intensively with families, engage them in individualized wrap-around services and identify natural supports with goals of child safety, permanency, and parental sobriety and capacity.

-- Achieve child permanency within the Adoptions and Safe Families Act (ASFA) timeframes, preferably with one or both parents or, if that is not possible, with a relative
+Achieve child permanency in Adoptions and Safe Families Act (ASFA) timeframes, preferably with one or both parents or, if not possible, with a relative

-- Reduce repeat maltreatment and re-entry into out-of-home care
+Reduce repeat maltreatment and reentry to out-of-home care

-Families with at least one child under 6 years of age who are in the child welfare system and have a parent whose substance use is determined to be a primary child safety risk factor.
+Families with at least one child younger than 6 who are in the child welfare system and have a parent whose substance use is determined to be a primary child safety risk factor.

-- Women in START have higher rates of sobriety than their non-START child welfare-involved counterparts (66% vs. 36%).
+- Women in START have higher rates of sobriety than their non-START child welfare-involved counterparts (66 percent vs. 36 percent).

-- Children in START are 50% less likely to enter out-of-home placements than children from a matched comparison group.
+- Children in START are 50 percent less likely to enter out-of-home placements than children from a matched comparison group.

-- At case closure, over 75% of children served by START remained with or were reunified with their parent(s).
+- At case closure, more than 75 percent of children served by START remained with or were reunified with their parent(s).